-This device connects to a host system via a Serial Peripheral Interface (SPI).
+This family of devices connect to a host system via a Serial Peripheral Interface (SPI).
 Traditional SPI single bit serial input and output (SIngle I/O or SIO) is supported as well as optional two bit (Dual I/O or DIO) and four bit (Quad I/O or QIO) serial commands.
 This multiple width interface is called SPI Multi-I/O or MIO.
+In addition, the FL-S family adds support for Double Data Rate (DDR) read commands for SIO, DIO, and QIO that transfer address and read data on both edges of the clock.